NikhilMukraj/spiking-neural-networks/README.md

   - Gap condutance should be retrieved from TOML via IFParameters
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

+- **Split `get_dv_change_and_get_spike` into `get_basic_dv_change` and `get_basic_spike`, that way there does not need to be a split between basic and rest of integrate and fires**
+  - Could have a function return the correct function for each IFType for now
+  - Could a function that sets a private field within the struct to the correct dv change function and the correct spiking function and then call a method that called that function instead of matching each time
+  - Could implement this by integrating IFType into cell struct and setting the right function when IFType is called

-- **Move non initialization parameters from IFParaemeters to cell struct, move bayesian parameters to cell struct as well**
+- **Move non initialization parameters from IFParameters to cell struct, move bayesian parameters to cell struct as well**
   - Make function to translate IFParameters and STDPParameters to cell struct
   - Make cell struct implemented function to get bayesian factor instead of passing IFParameters
-- Use integrate and fire parameters only for initialization not for calculation
+- **Completely remove IFParameters**
+  - Consider removing 0-1 scaling default
+  - Make sure to use regular parameters default if IFType is not Izhikevich or Izhikevich Leaky, but if it is use the Izhikevich default
-  - Update code in obsidian when refactor is done
+  - Update code in obsidian when refactor is done, maybe update results

 - Split `main.rs` functions into a few different files for readability

-- Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct), add capacitance to struct for current calculation
+- Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct)

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - Update by copying over backend